-'''

-chunk-documentation chunk-name -> [ doc-string | nil]

-'''

-chunk-documentation-fct chunk-name -> [doc-string | nil]
+chunk-documentation chunk-name -> [doc-string | nil] chunk-documentation-fct chunk-name -> [doc-string | nil]

-chunk-name ::= a value which should be a symbol that names a chunk doc-string ::= a string of the documentation provided when chunk-name was created chunk-documentation returns the documentation string of the chunk chunk-name from the current model if it names a valid chunk and has a documentation string.
+chunk-name ::= a value which should be a symbol that names a chunk doc-string ::= a string of the documentation provided when chunk-name was created

+Chunk-documentation returns the documentation string of the chunk chunk-name from the current model of the current meta-process if it names a valid chunk and has a documentation string.
 If it does not have a documentation string it returns nil.
-If chunk-name is not the name of a chunk in the current model or there is no current model then a warning is printed and nil is returned.
+If chunk-name is not the name of a chunk in the current model, there is no current model, or no current meta-process then a warning is printed and nil is returned.